How to Fix iMessage (iCloud & AppStore)

 The most secure way to register a credit card against your AppleID is through iTunes or the App Store, try to avoid using a web address in a browser, there have been several reports of fake AppleID phishing sites, most of these scams work via fake emails that contain a rouge link to a fake AppleID log-in page, the email usually asks you to confirm or update your AppleID, don't be fooled even if the address looks like it might reside on legit server.

-Note: Some users have reported success at using their PaPal Account as a means of AppleID Verification and payment.
-I personally can not confirm this works as I have not used this method, if you try this and it works for you then please post some feedback.
+Note: Some users have reported success at using their PayPal Account as a means of AppleID Verification and payment.
+I personally can not confirm this works as I have not used this method, but there are positive posts on this thread that it works, if you do try this and it works for you then please post some feedback.

 For veteran OSX users its possible that you have an old AppleID (@mac.com ..etc) which you haven't used for a while, but if it has a credit card registered against it that is still current then you could try using it to test iMessage.